Bella Hadid: 2016–2017: Breakthrough

-2018–present: Further recognition
+2018–2023: Further recognition

 In January 2018, Hadid appeared on the cover of Vogue Korea.
 In March, she starred on the cover of British Vogue with her sister, Gigi.
 In May, she appeared on the cover of Vogue Japan.
 In July, she starred on the covers of Cosmopolitan Germany, Harper's Bazaar and Vogue México.
-In September, she starred on the covers of Allure and Pop Magazine.
+In September, she starred on the covers of Allure and Pop.
 In October, she appeared on the cover of Harper's Bazaar Arabia.
 For the Fall 2018 season, Hadid opened for Off-White at Paris Fashion Week.
 In Milan, she walked for Tommy Hilfiger, Missoni, Roberto Cavalli, Tod's, Fendi, Moschino, Alberta Ferretti and Max Mara.
 In New York, she walked for Michael Kors, Anna Sui, Ralph Lauren, Prabal Gurung, Brandon Maxwell and Jason Wu.
 On November 8, she walked the Victoria's Secret Fashion Show for a third time.

 In February 2019, at Paris Fashion Week, Hadid walked for Redemption, Haider Ackerman and Off-White.
 In Milan, she walked for Versace, Missoni, Philosophy Di Lorenzo Serafini, Max Mara, Fendi, Versace, Alberta Ferretti, Moschino and Roberto Cavalli.
 She then walked for CR Runway's 90th Anniversary show alongside models Irina Shayk and Joan Smalls.
 In New York, she walked for Oscar de la Renta, Michael Kors, Brandon Maxwell and Savage x Fenty.
 In March, she starred on the cover of Vogue Russia.
 In April, she starred on the cover of Vogue Greece.
 In June, she appeared on the covers of Vogue Japan and Vogue España.
 She made a second appearance on Vogue Japan's cover in July.
-In June, she appeared on the cover of ELLE France.
+In June, she appeared on the cover of Elle France.